LaurentMazare/ocaml-torch/examples/gan/README.md

   Optimizer.backward_step ~loss:generator_loss opt_g;
 ```

-We generate some output samples using the generator at various points during
+We generate some output samples using the Generator at various points during
 training.
 Note that we use the same random noise for these sampled values
 during training as it makes it easier to see progresses.